Biomedical and Health Informatics

 Other Requirements

-In addition to the University’s required application materials, applicants should review the information below for additional expectations or application requirements.
+In addition to the University’s required application materials, Health Informatics PhD applicants should review the information below for additional expectations or application requirements.

-Background: Applicants interested in the Master of Professional Science in Biomedical and Health Informatics program are expected to have some background (from prior education and/or work experience) related to healthcare and basic technical knowledge/skills necessary to complete the program coursework.
+Background: Applicants interested in the Health Informatics PhD program are expected to have some background (from prior education and/or work experience) related to healthcare and basic technical knowledge/skills necessary to complete the program coursework.
 Applicants lacking sufficient preparation may be required to take additional coursework prior to admission.

 Interview: Interview with Program Director